 - Finally, effluent is disinfected to neutralize any remaining pathogens.
 While chlorine is one of the most common disinfectants, UV or ozone may be preferred to minimize residual chemical concentrations. ref

-Primary and secondary treatment are required in the US by the Clean Water Act (CWA) and the number of facilities incorporating tertiary treatment is increasing. ref In addition, limitations on nutrient concentrations in effluent are being implemented at state and facility levels to address nutrient loading and the resulting eutrophication.
+Primary and secondary treatment are required in some countries and the number of facilities incorporating tertiary treatment is increasing. ref However, even where treatments are required, failures are common and it should not be assumed that laws in place indicate adequate treatment.
+In addition, limitations on nutrient concentrations in effluent are being implemented at municipal and facility levels to address nutrient loading and the resulting eutrophication.
 Treatment criteria are helpful, but not enough to protect marine ecosystems from pollution.

 Decentralized Treatment Systems

-Onsite wastewater treatment systems (OWTS) are localized, small-scale systems for managing sewage where centralized systems are either inappropriate or have not been constructed.
+Onsite wastewater treatment systems (also known as non-sewered sanitation) are localized, small-scale systems for managing human waste where centralized systems are either inappropriate or have not been constructed.
 Hydrology, geology, and geography (as well as finances, politics, and regulations) can dictate whether a sewer and centralized system are possible or if onsite wastewater treatment systems (OWTS) are more suitable.
 Areas with dispersed residences, shallow soils, impervious bedrock, or vulnerable water tables are often served by OWTS.
 These systems can be costly for individual homeowners, however in some places installation and maintenance costs can be reduced by subsidies or local incentives.

 Onsite wastewater treatment systems (OWTS) collect, treat, and discharge wastewater effluent at the site where it is generated.
 Many types of onsite treatment systems exist, but the following three types are the widely used globally:

 - Cesspools, which have just one containment and treatment step.
 Here, dug or built pits collect effluent for natural settling and treatment.
+The pits may be lined or unlined with a barrier that provides minimal separation from soil and groundwater.
 Cesspools are shown to be ineffective, provide inadequate treatment, and are being phased out, replaced, and even disallowed in many places.

-- Septic systems typically contain a holding tank for raw effluent and a dispersal method to provide additional treatment for effluent as it is discharged.
-As well as capturing sewage, tanks promote settling and anaerobic treatment.
+- Septic systems typically contain a holding tank for wastewater and a dispersal method to provide additional treatment for effluent as it is discharged.
+As well as capturing raw waste, tanks promote settling and anaerobic treatment.
 An additional aerobic tank chamber is becoming more common to enhance biological treatment and nutrient removal, and some septic systems even have recirculation pumps to move effluent between the aerobic and anaerobic environments.
 Dispersal is critical for slowing the flow of effluent into the environment.

-Another OWTS option are container-based systems, which similarly collect and store sewage on site, then require waste to be transported elsewhere for treatment.
+Another onsite wastewater treatment system (OWTS) option is container-based systems, which similarly collect and store wastewater on site, then require waste to be transported elsewhere for treatment.
 These systems are predominantly found in areas with limited infrastructure and include pit latrines, which need to be emptied once they are full, and bucket toilets, which are emptied daily.
 Treatment of waste collected from container-based options ranges from the conventional treatment processes outlined above, to new resource recovery practices, to no treatment at all.
 Successful container-based options are described in more detail in Emerging Solutions.

 Considerations for System Selection

-Infrastructure, resources, geology, population size, cultural norms, and politics all influence the selection of sewage treatment systems.
+Infrastructure, resources, geology, population size, social and cultural norms, and politics all influence the selection of wastewater treatment systems.
+This selection is highly location specific, and centralized systems can in fact be less effective at a higher expense in many places.
 For example, a WWTP is suitable in areas with high structural and population density, existing pipe networks (or the resources and suitable geology to install them successfully), and capacity for highly technical maintenance.
-Alternatively, OWTS are more appropriate where piped sewers do not exist and there is more distance between sources of sewage (homes, businesses, etc.).
-Existing sewage infrastructure influences system suitability, as upgrades can often be easier and more cost effective to implement than development of new infrastructure.
-See this case study of work to centralize sewage treatment on the island of Rotan, Honduras.
+Alternatively, OWTS are more appropriate where piped sewers do not exist and there is more distance between sources of wastewater (homes, businesses, etc.).
+Existing wastewater infrastructure influences system suitability, as upgrades can often be easier and more cost effective to implement than development of new infrastructure.
+See these case studies of work to centralize wastewater treatment on the island of Rotan, Honduras and Bonaire.